BrotherBuford/tantocuore-randomizer/README.md

 ===========================

-This is a Perl CGI application for randomizing the initial setup for the card game Tanto Cuore.
+This is a Perl CGI application for randomizing the initial setup for the card game Tanto Cuore and its expansions.

-The script uses a single table in a SQLite database to store card information.
+SQLite is used to store card information.